The Distraction of Text Messages

 Bonnie Miller tumbled into the chilly waters of Benton Harbour, Michigan, in March 2012.
 She was texting while walking along a pier and strayed over the edge.
 Ms. Miller was fortunate that she had companions who fished her out.

 Twenty-year-old Emy Brochu was not so lucky.
-In January 2012, Ms. Brochu was driving east of Montreal and texting her boyfriend.
+In January 2012, Ms. Brochu drove east of Montreal and texted her boyfriend.
 She had just sent a message of love to Mathieu Fortin when she slammed into the back of a truck and died instantly.